shahzainb/cni-test/README.md

 I tried to keep it as simple as possible, without using any frameworks.
 The only libraries I used were for some UI, such as Material UI.

+Using rollup simply to convert from the new module syntax (which is only supported in latest chrome behind a flag) to IIFE.

 ### Getting Started
 ---
 Please ensure that you have NodeJS installed.
 It should work with any NodeJS version above 6.9,